christian-mall/tangible-interaction-with-busts-and-statues/README.md

 * **Structural markings:** Another possibility is to use some kind of structural marking.
 The author tried out a lot of different approaches for this and in the end found one that works well.
 The author decided to use a joint tape for this.
 The way this works is the following: The self-adhesive joint tape got placed onto the interactive parts.
 Then a very small amount of additional plaster got smeared onto these parts.
 Then, after the plaster was slightly dry but not dried all the way, the joint tape got removed, leaving behind a checkered structural marking.
 * **Markings with cloths:** Another option is to use a cloth to create some markings.
 The author decided to do this with felt.
 This way of highlighting is obviously way more explicit which might not be fitting for one's particular usage scenario.

-The following figure shows all of these three resulting busts alongside the original plaster bust which got provided by the Staatliche Antikensammlung München.
+The following figure shows all of these three resulting busts alongside the original plaster bust which got provided by the Staatliche Antikensammlungen München.

 <img src="https://user-images.githubusercontent.com/44895720/90982668-eb952100-e568-11ea-9ef4-73038cea1cec.jpeg" width="600">